icopy-site/awesome/docs/awesome/awesome-go.md

 _Libraries and tools for templating and lexing._

-- [ace](https://github.com/yosssi/ace) - Ace is an HTML template engine for Go, inspired by Slim and Jade.
-Ace is a refinement of Gold.
-- [amber](https://github.com/eknkc/amber) - Amber is an elegant templating engine for Go Programming Language It is inspired from HAML and Jade.
 - [ego](https://github.com/benbjohnson/ego) - Lightweight templating language that lets you write templates in Go.
 Templates are translated into Go and compiled.
 - [extemplate](https://github.com/dannyvankooten/extemplate) - Tiny wrapper around html/template to allow for easy file-based template inheritance.
 - [fasttemplate](https://github.com/valyala/fasttemplate) - Simple and fast template engine.
 Substitutes template placeholders up to 10x faster than [text/template](https://golang.org/pkg/text/template/).
-- [gofpdf](https://github.com/jung-kurt/gofpdf) - PDF document generator with high level support for text, drawing and images.
 - [gospin](https://github.com/m1/gospin) - Article spinning and spintax/spinning syntax engine, useful for A/B, testing pieces of text/articles and creating more natural conversations.
 - [got](https://github.com/goradd/got) - A Go code generator inspired by Hero and Fasttemplate.
 Has include files, custom tag definitions, injected Go code, language translation, and more.
 - [goview](https://github.com/foolin/goview) - Goview is a lightweight, minimalist and idiomatic template library based on golang html/template for building Go web application.
-- [hero](https://github.com/shiyanhui/hero) - Hero is a handy, fast and powerful go template engine.
 - [jet](https://github.com/CloudyKit/jet) - Jet template engine.
 - [liquid](https://github.com/osteele/liquid) - Go implementation of Shopify Liquid templates.
 - [maroto](https://github.com/johnfercher/maroto) - A maroto way to create PDFs.
 Maroto is inspired in Bootstrap and uses gofpdf.
 Fast and simple.